 - Trying to sink/source a current that exceeds the maximum current for an output pin will result in damage to the device.
 If you need to drive a high current device, use a FET as a switch.

 The circuit above shows how to drive a LED using a N-Channel MOSFET.
-The gate of the FET requires a few µA or less of current from PA1 (GPIO pin of microprocessor).
+The gate of the FET requires a few µA or less of current from PA1 (IO pin of microprocessor).
 Writing logic 1 to PA1 turns the FET on and allows current to flow through the LED.
 The current limiting resistor can then be adjusted to increase/decrease the current flowing through the LED.
 The current through the LED can be calculated by subtracting the LED’s forward bias voltage from 5V and dividing by the value of the current limiting resistor.

 (5V – VForward Bias)/R1